niallo/node-engineer/README.md

 Engineer makes it trivial to run a command in an environment where `node` and `npm` match those specified by a particular package.json's `engine` field.
 It attempts to do this using already-present node binaries to save time if at all possible.
+Otherwise, it will reach out to the Internet, download, compile and install a satisfying version of Node.Js.

 Engineer will try in this order, using the first satisfying version it finds: